-The DES-3526 supports IEEE 802.1Q VLANs and Port-Based VLANs.
+The DES-3500 Series switches supports IEEE 802.1Q VLANs and Port-Based VLANs.
 The port untagging function can be used to remove the 802.1Q tag from packet headers to maintain compatibility with devices that are tag-unaware.

-The Switch's default is to assign all ports to a single 802.1Q VLAN named "default."
+The Switch's default is to assign all ports to a single 802.10 VLAN named "default."